kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

     - Proposed this_thread query of thread execution resource
     - Proposed standard async execution context and executor
-    - Interest in each of the suggested `potential additions`_ for initial insertion into Executors TS
+    - Interest in each of the suggested `potential additions`_ for initial insertion into Concurrency or Executors TS

 ******************************************************************